 ACCOMMODATIONS: We will stay at a group site and base camp.
 Typically, there are 3 people per 4-person tent (other arrangements can be made).
 Facilities at the campground have flush toilets and running water.

 EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group gear and equipment.
-You will be assigned the same gear for the duration of your trip and it will be sanitized between trips.
 Your group will be provided a packing list for personal gear to bring, and Wilderness Inquiry will do our best to provide any personal items members of your group may need.

 COVID POLICY: We continue to monitor and update our COVID-19 policies.
 Wilderness Inquiry strongly encourages everyone to be fully up to date with their COVID-19 vaccination and take other necessary steps for the health and wellness of all.
 We ask you to self-screen for any signs of illness prior to your trip’s departure.
 Please contact Wilderness Inquiry if you are exhibiting signs of illness.
 We will also continue to follow all guidance and requirements of locations that we travel, keeping in mind some international destinations do require vaccinations and/or negative covid tests.
 We will update this policy as new information and guidance becomes available.